spectrepaul/blog/ZX Spectrum Next - Using Tiled/README.md

-# Tiled scripts for the ZX Spectrum Next
+# Spectres Plugins for the ZX Spectrum Next (Tiled)

 I have created a series of plugin scripts to be placed in the default Tiled plugins folder.<br>
 You can find the folder location to copy to, by opening Tiled and selecting preferences and plugins.
 Then press Open to get to the directory.<br>